 - Car insurance companies

 - Utility companies

 That list is just to name a few, but if you have a lower credit score you’re likely going to be charged more money until you improve your score.
 This is also not to mention that your credit score will be used to base your loan rates for things like mortgages or car loans.
 Fair or not, it’s the nature of the beast.
-You can use services like Quizzle or Credit Sesame to monitor your credit score so you can go into situations with some knowledge of what you might be in for.
+You can use services like Credit Sesame to monitor your credit score so you can go into situations with some knowledge of what you might be in for.